margaretmf/margaretmf.github.io/index.md

 **Estoy interesada en como los movimientos comienzan desde el principio.**

 I am interested in the world cultures, narratives, and archetypes around engineering as well as STEAM education.
-The books for children by Jean Craighead George capture creatively the historic culture around engineering and nature in an imaginative way.
+The books for children by Jean Craighead George capture creatively the historic culture around engineering and nature.

+**Estoy interesada en las culturas, las narrativas, y los arquetipos sobre la ingeniería así como STEAM educación.
+Los libros para las niñas por Jean Craighead George capturan creativamente la cultura histórica alrededor la ingeniería y la naturaleza.**

 Finally, as a student at the University of Virginia and the University of Glasgow, I used to row.
 I used to wake up by 5am driving team members to practice in Charlottesville and waking up at 5am to go to practice in Glasgow, Scotland.
 I'd love to get back into shape and row with a team.
 Rowing on a river is the best thing to appreciate being a team member, to commit to goals, to express diligence, intelligence, a sense of unity and oneness, and strength, and to love nature - the water, the trees, the birds.